OSGP/Documentation/chapter4/README.md

 ## 4.7 Communication and Contact

+We choose the GitHub issues feature for most of our communication.
+This keeps the communication central and topic central.

 For issues and bugs, please use our GitHub issue list, we are currently actively developing the Open Smart Grid Platform, so your message will be detected in no-time.
 If you want to get in touch to discuss to discuss non-technical subjects, send us an email to our temporary email address at opensource@smartsocietyservices.com.
 Once we get the foundation going, we will open an address so you can directly contact one of the foundation's employees.

 ## 4.8 Contributing to documentation